We’re taking you to one of the most unusual places in Tennessee — a place where the terrain was laid waste more than a hundred years ago by pollution.

 The extraction of copper from rock releases a substance called sulfur dioxide.
 Sulfur dioxide, when combined with the water in the atmosphere, creates a liquid called sulfuric acid.

-The best place to learn about all this is at the Ducktown Basin Museum.
+The best place to learn about all this is at the Ducktown Basin Museum, which actually consists of about 10 different buildings on 17 acres.
 It is located at the top of a hill that is next to what used to be a deep copper mine called the Burra Burra mine.
 Here, at the Ducktown Basin Museum, you can learn all about the history of this area and the copper mining that left its mark here.

-The Ducktown Basin Museum is located in Ducktown, Tennessee, about an hour and a half’s drive from downtown Chattanooga.
+The Ducktown Basin Museum is in Polk County, about an hour’s drive from downtown Chattanooga.
 It is open Monday through Saturday, and there is a small fee to see it.
-The best way to arrange a trip is to call ahead at 423-496-5778.
+The best way to arrange a trip is to call Sarah Mickens, executive director of the museum, at 423-496-5778.

-Tell them Tennessee History for Kids sent you!
+Tell her Tennessee History for Kids sent you!